ravinggenius/conf_conf/README.md

 require('dotenv').config();

 module.exports = ConfConf.configure(process.env, (conf) => {
-	// we don't want a `default` here, as it will be different for every developer conf.config('databaseURL');
+	// we don't want `ifUndefined` here, as it will be different for every developer conf.config('databaseURL');
 });
 ```